ruihan-dong/Awesome-AMP-Design/README.md

     - Molecular de-extinction is also a great concept.
 - *Exploring the repository of de novo designed bifunctional antimicrobial peptides through deep learning (**eLife 2024** | [code](https://github.com/ruihan-dong/GAN-for-AMP-Design))*
     - 🎈This work is part of my undergraduate thesis.
-    - Revised version (not updated in eLife yet) [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.02.23.581845v2): 24 generated peptides have been tested.
+    - 24 generated peptides have been tested.
 All these peptides are antibacterial (inhibiting multi-resistant A.baumannii) and about 60% showed antiviral activity on HSV-1 virus.
 Several peptides got MICs of less than 1 uM against MDRAB.
     - However, the pipeline of selecting bifunctional peptides is not clear.
 The MD simulation parts are very preliminary.
 - *Cell-free biosynthesis combined with deep learning accelerates de novo-development of antimicrobial peptides (**Nat Commun 2023** | [code](https://github.com/amirpandi/Deep_AMP))*
     - The cell-free system is attractive.